kevingau/CarND-Advanced-Lane-Lines-Project/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video_output.mp4)

+---

+### Discussion

+#### Briefly discuss any problems I faced of this project.

+My pipeline often fail when the lanes under varied illumination color shades.
+After I fine tune the offset and the source points when doing perspective transformation, the output has a better result.